All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

-NP-complexity this is a class of problems for which it is very difficult to find a solution, but it is easy to check the correctness of the already finished one.
-In other words, if you guessed the answer, you can check it quickly, but the search process itself takes an extremely long time.
+NP-completeness is a class of problems for which it is very difficult to find a solution, but easy to verify the correctness of an already found one.
+In other words, if you guess the answer, you can check it quickly, but the actual search process takes an extraordinarily long time.

-• Salesman's task - how to find the shortest route that passes through all cities.
+• Traveling salesman problem - how to find the shortest route that visits all cities.

-• Class schedule - draw up an optimal schedule so that all teachers, classrooms and students coincide without conflicts.
+• Timetable scheduling - to create an optimal schedule so that all teachers, classrooms, and students coincide without conflicts.

-• Subsets - divide the set of numbers into groups with the same sum.
+• Subset sum problem - to divide a set of numbers into groups with the same sum.

 • Logistics and delivery routes.